The Gods Must Be Crazy: Development and casting

-Uys decided to cast Namibian San farmer Nǃxau ǂToma as Xi, and later recalled that "At first [Nǃxau] didn't understand, because they have no word for work.
+Uys decided to cast South West African San farmer Nǃxau ǂToma as Xi, and later recalled that "At first [Nǃxau] didn't understand, because they have no word for work.
 Then the interpreter asked, 'Would you like to come with us for some days?'"
-N!xau agreed and flew with Uys by aeroplane to Windhoek, Namibia, which served as a base for the film's production.
+N!xau agreed and flew with Uys by aeroplane to Windhoek, South West Africa (now Namibia), which served as a base for the film's production.
 Uys stated that "the airplane didn't impress him at all.
 He thinks we are magicians, so he believes we can do anything.
 Nothing impressed him".
 In his hotel room, N!xau agreed to use the toilet, but slept on the floor rather than on the provided bed.

 However, according to author Josef Gugler, Uys "[fictionalized] the production of the film.
 The stories he told reviewers varied".
-Unlike what was presented in The Gods Must Be Crazy, N!xau did not lead a hunter-gatherer lifestyle; he grew up as a herder on a farm in Botswana, before moving to Namibia to work as a cook.
+Unlike what was presented in The Gods Must Be Crazy, N!xau did not lead a hunter-gatherer lifestyle; he grew up as a herder on a farm in Botswana, before moving to South West Africa to work as a cook.
 In the 1980 documentary film Nǃai, the Story of a ǃKung Woman, directed by John Marshall, footage of the filming of The Gods Must Be Crazy is used.
-The documentary shows San restricted to living in a reservation established by South African authorities in Tsumkwe, Namibia.
+The documentary shows San restricted to living in a reservation established by South African authorities in Tsumkwe, South West Africa.
 The San there are shown to not be hunter-gatherers; they are instead dependent on the government for food and other aid, with some suffering from tuberculosis.

 Filming

-The Gods Must Be Crazy was shot in Tsumkwe, Namibia, as well as in Botswana.
+The Gods Must Be Crazy was shot in Tsumkwe, South West Africa (today Namibia), as well as in Botswana.

 According to Uys, N!xau would be flown back to his home in the Kalahari Desert every three or four weeks to prevent him from suffering from culture shock.
 During his time in urban areas, N!xau learned to smoke and acquired an affinity for liquor and sake.
 Uys said that he paid N!xau $300 for his first 10 days of work, but that the money was reportedly blown away by wind.
 N!xau was then compensated with 12 head of cattle.
 In 1985, Uys said that he had sent N!xau $100 a month since filming, which N!xau used at a trading store 100 km (60 miles) from his hunting ground; Uys also stated that a $20,000 trust account in N!xau's name had been established.

-A scene in which a rhinoceros stomps out a fire is based in a Burmese legend about fire-eating rhinos, which is not widely known in Africa and appears not to be based in fact.
+A scene in which a rhinoceros stomps out a fire is based in a Burmese legend about fire-eating rhinos, which is not widely known in sub-Saharan Africa and appears not to be based in fact.